CianMRoche/AstroWiki/Compact objects/Compact objects - Questions.md

 **Fireball model**:
 - Jet shocks surrounding medium + sweeps up material as it expands
 - The gamma-ray photons come from shocks within the jet itself ("internal shocks"), namely by [[Magnetobremsstrahlung|synchrotron]] radiation from shocked and accelerated electrons which is further [[Scattering#Inverse-Compton scattering|inverse-Compton]] scattered to higher energies.
 The "fireball" is opaque and ultrarelativistic at early times, but expands and eventually becomes transparent to gamma-rays in the ultra-hot plasma
-- Eventually jet collides with and shocks [[Interstellar medium|ISM]] ("external shocks").
+- Eventually jet collides with and shocks [[ISM|ISM]] ("external shocks").
 Kinetic energy is dissipated here, producing lower-energy emission at later times, giving the broad spectrum observed in the afterglow.
 - Flux may also decrease if the shocked front spreads to an area larger than the field of view of our observation.

 ![[fireball.png]]